chamik/website/README.md

 npm run build
 ```

-To deploy I use the `./upload` script to `rsync` the build files to my VPS with NGINX set up.
+To deploy I use the `./upload` script to `rsync` the build files to my VPS with Caddy set up.

 ## How to use?